Portal > Granny's Country Store > Wilderness Survival Supplies > Hide Tanning Supplies | View Cart

 Wet-Scrape Tool

 The wet-scrape tool is essential for the hide tanning process.
-It is used for fleshing and dehairing hides, including for removing the epidermis and membrane.
+It is used for fleshing and graining or dehairing hides, including for removing the epidermis and membrane.

-The best wet-scrape tools we have ever found are the planer blades from saw mills, due to the high quality of the steel.
+The best wet-scrape tools we have ever found are recycled planer blades from saw mills, due to the high quality of the steel.
 The blades are resharpened at the mill again and again until they are too narrow to fit in their planer equipment.
-We buy the blades secondhand and fit them with simple and comfortable rubber hose handles, so this is a mostly-recycled product.
-We dull the blades slightly for wet-scrape use.
+These are secondhand blades, and often difficult to obtain.
+Once properly dulled, you may not need to mess with the edge ever again.
+The blades should be dulled slightly for wet-scrape use.
 If the blades still cut into the hide at all, then you should dull the blade some more with sandpaper or sandstone.
-Cost: $18.00

 Dry-Scrape Tool